rikuyaosawa/learn-to-code/02-Intro-to-Data-Types.md

 Uncaught ReferenceError: ... is not defined
 ```

-Computer is complaining that it has not reference to whatever we wrote without the quotations.
+Computer is complaining that it has no reference to whatever we wrote without the quotations.

 This is because the computer thinks they are dealing with something called a **variable**.
 It is a box where you can store pretty much any kind of data.